shobhikabharti/CloudTransformation/#100DaystoPMP.md

 - [ ] 24 February 2023 > Putting it on hold, mission PMP will start once I finish GCP Cloud Engineer, but I'm going to track it for 100 days as I have already attended training and went through material.
 Actually, I need 2-3 weeks continuously to attempt this paper, but I'm constantly engaged in multiple tracks in office and at home.
 Sometimes, I think, do I have a life right now?
 No. Hence, I am working on wellness too, can't really cram or skim, it is PMP after all.
 - [ ] 1 March 2023 > Found flash cards to study PMP, hopefully, they'll help me in my journey https://read.amazon.in/?asin=B07BDBVLGQ&ref_=dbs_t_r_kcr, https://read.amazon.in/?asin=B0999MRLJL&ref_=dbs_t_r_kcr
 - [ ] 6 March 2023 > https://business.adobe.com/blog/basics/knowledge-areas#project-integration-management
+Also, another link to the cheat sheet https://github.com/cheat-sheets/project-management-cheat-sheet
 ->->->->->->->->->->1.
 Project integration management.
 ->->->->->->->->->->2.
 Project scope management.
 ->->->->->->->->->->3.
 Project time management.